 Trinity Employability Award - Pharma Pathway

 The Trinity Employability Award provides an invaluable opportunity to increase your career readiness by helping you articulate the Trinity Graduate Attributes and competencies achieved as part of your academic programme, as well as through co-curricular and extra-curricular activity.
 This Award will equip you with a set of specific employability skills to help you succeed in the workplace.
-You will have the opportunity to engage with our partner Pfizer and Takeda who are leading pharmaceutical employers driving innovation in Ireland and globally.
+You will have the opportunity to engage with our partner employers MSD Dunboyne Biologics who are leading pharmaceutical employers fostering innovation in their field.

 Faculty of Engineering, Mathematics and Science

 - Medicinal Chemistry

 - Molecular Medicine

 Faculty of Health Sciences

 All students participating must achieve the minimum requirements of Level 1 to be eligible for a certificate of participation.
 Students can then opt to complete additional activities to be eligible for higher levels of the award and potential prizes.
 To be eligible for Level 2 or Level 3 you must have completed the requirements for the previous level(s) - these must all be completed in Michaelmas Term.